jpoehnelt/blog/src/posts/running-with-exertional-compartment-syndrome.md

 1. Get a better understanding of risk factors and how chronic and acute compartment syndrome differ.
 I can always stop activity to relieve pressure in the lower leg.

 1. Decide on the race two days before (when I need to load up the travel trailer and drive to Arizona).
 This a [multi-day event](http://cocodona.com/), 250+ miles, but at very low intensity with lots of walking.
-Maybe it will be possible?!
-I'm going to be in pain anyway!
+Maybe it will be possible?! :crossed_fingers: I'm going to be in pain anyway! :grimacing:

 This [literature review of Chronic Extertional Compartment Syndrome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3109896) defines some treatment options and this [case study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5159639/) lays out some other management approaches.

-### Surgery
+### Surgery :knife:

 I think it is way too early to consider a fasciotomy.